Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-n2iZ5LMi2QI.md

 ### Transcript

-> this is a little off topic but did jace become dora of coffee stain studios i did a little bit yes maybe a little bit vamanos oh i thought you said door i was like what oh dora dora oh yeah i was the monkey i was supposed to run around with a banana but we forgot about that part i think it was good that you were like the straight man you know yeah it was good
+> this is a little off topic but did jace become dora of coffee stain studios I did a little bit yes maybe a little bit vamanos oh I thought you said door I was like what oh dora dora oh yeah I was the monkey I was supposed to run around with a banana but we forgot about that part I think it was good that you were like the straight man you know yeah it was good